Allegheny-Computer-Science-111-F2017/cs111-F2017-practical1-starter/README.md

 The source code in the `DisplayArtwork.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/gkapfham/gatorgrader).
 For instance, GatorGrader will check to ensure that `DisplayArtwork` produces exactly ten lines of output and that you use the `new Date()` construct in the Java code.
-GatorGrader will also check that your program displays the artwork with the intended symbol and that it create ten lines of output using only a total of nine `println` statements.
+GatorGrader will also check that your program displays the artwork with the intended symbol and that it creates ten lines of output using only a total of nine `println` statements.

 When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will initialize a build